 November 23, 2016 : Incorporation of the Company May 15, 2017 : Resolution of Support from the Sangguniang Barangay of Las Piñas, Peñaranda, Nueva Ecija May 16, 2017 : Resolution of Support from the Sangguniang Barangay of Sinasajan, Peñaranda, Nueva Ecija August 22, 2017 : SPCRPI was awarded SESC No. 2017-06-404 for the exclusive right to explore and develop the Sta.
 Rosa Nueva Ecija 2 Solar Power Project December 29, 2017 : SPCRPI executed a Deed of Assignment transferring all its rights and obligations to SPNEC February 15, 2018 : The Municipality of Peñaranda, Nueva Ecija issued an ordinance authorizing the land reclassification in favor of Sta.
-Rosa Nueva Ecija 2 Solar Power Project February 23, 2018 : DOE issued and approved a new COR in favor of SPNEC March 16, 2018 : Resolution of Support from the Municipality of Peñaranda, Nueva Ecija for 100 MWdc May 15, 2018 : Resolution of Support from the Sangguniang Panlalawigan of Nueva Ecija for 300 MWdc solar power project in Peñaranda, Nueva Ecija January 2020 : NGCP issued the System Impact Study (SIS) results May 29, 2020 : Department of Environment and Natural Resources ("DENR") issued the Environmental Compliance Certificate ("ECC") in favor of Sta.
-Rosa Nueva Ecija 2 Solar Power Project February 08, 2021 Resolution of Support from the Sangguniang Bayan of Peñaranda, Nueva Ecija for 500 MWdc solar power project April 30, 2021 : The DAR issued the Conversion Order for the first 169.86 hectares leased intended for Phase 1 May 25, 2021 : The Securities and Exchange Commission approved the increase of the

-Company's authorized capital stock from One Million Pesos to One Billion Pesos
+Rosa Nueva Ecija 2 Solar Power Project February 23, 2018 : DOE issued and approved a new COR in favor of SPNEC March 16, 2018 : Resolution of Support from the Municipality of Peñaranda, Nueva Ecija for 100 MWdc May 15, 2018 : Resolution of Support from the Sangguniang Panlalawigan of Nueva Ecija for 30 MWdc solar power project in Peñaranda, Nueva Ecija January 2020 : NGCP issued the System Impact Study (SIS) results May 29, 2020 : Department of Environment and Natural Resources ("DENR") issued the Environmental Compliance Certificate ("ECC") in favor of Sta.
+Rosa Nueva Ecij 2 Solar Power Project February 8, 2021 Resolution of Support from the Sangguniang Bayan of Peñaranda, Nueva Ecija for 500 MWdc solar power project April 30, 2021 The DAR issued the Conversion Order for the first 169.86 hectares leased intended for Phase 1 May 25, 2021 The Securities and Exchange Commission approved the increase of the Company's authorized capital stock from One Million Pesos to One Billion Pesos

-11 As presented in the current Amended Articles of Incorporation of the Company.
+&lt;sup>10 As presented in the current Amended Articles of Incorporation of the Company.

-Below is SPNEC's corporate structure.
+Below is SPNEC's corporate structure pre and post IPO.

-Figure 2: SPNEC Corporate Structure
+Figure 8: SPNEC Organizational Structure

-As of the date of this Prospectus, the Company is still at the pre-operating stage.
+As of the date of this Prospectus, the Company has not yet started commercial operations.